hessM235/Simple-Library/README.md

 # lendingLibrary
-Simple project to refine and showcase fundamental Java skills
+A borrower can borrow books and DVDs.
+A simple project to display coding skills in Java.